Five Actions for Sustainable Business

 Sustainability must be rooted in, and aligned across, each of the major business functions, including finance, human capital management, product and service design, manufacturing, supply chain management, and customer experience.
-Our Insights research showed leaders assigned accountability to 21% more roles across their organizations for actions that improve sustainability performance.
+Our Insights research showed leaders assigned accountability to 21% more roles across their organisations for actions that improve sustainability performance.
 CEOs should require functional leaders to establish clear and aligned plans that ladder up to and operationalize the overall sustainable business strategy.

 Adopt visible sustainability leadership from the top

 The future of business needs to be sustainable, and so does the future of business leadership.
 There’s an urgent need for business leaders to put long-term sustainability as their top priority.
-They need to establish their strategies and be visible inside and outside their organizations about their priorities and actions.
+They need to establish their strategies and be visible inside and outside their organisations about their priorities and actions.

 There must be a company-wide culture of sustainability to ensure success.
 Sustainability leaders drive sustainability from the top and make sure that a sustainability mindset permeates the entire enterprise.
 Establishing and rewarding sustainable leadership demands a fundamentally different approach.